confidential-containers/cloud-api-adaptor/install/README.md

    make image
    ```

-## Building runtime and pre-install images
+## Building custom runtime and pre-install images

    These instructions should help you build your own images for development and testing.

    Before proceeding ensure you can build the kata runtime and the agent successfully by
-   following the instructions mentioned in the following [link](../docs/DEVELOPMENT.md)
+   following the instructions mentioned in the following [link](../docs/DEVELOPMENT.md).

 ### Building Runtime Payload Image